niklasforstberg/MissionComplete/docs/MissionComplete.md

 ## 2. Features & Functionalities

 ### 2.1 User Roles
 - **Coach:** Can create, assign, and track challenges for players and manage multiple teams.
+Cannot be a member of teams.
 - **Player:** Can view assigned challenges, mark them as completed, and view progress.
 - **Admin:** Manages user access and resolves issues.